sveljko/sveljko.github.io/_posts/2018-04-21-real_time_primer.md

 In the elevator, the much plays while the car is moving.
-So, our SW has to control direction and speed of the car and brakes to stop the car, all in the same time as playing.
-One CPU (core) can't do all of that really at the same time, but we can do most of the stuff "fully" when we need to do them.
+So, our SW has to control direction and speed of the car and brakes to stop the car, all in the same time as playing music.  qOne CPU (core) can't do all of that really at the same time, but we can do most of the stuff "fully" when we need to do them.
 But, deleting a directory tree can be very time consuming for big trees, so we can't just stop doing everyting else.

 So, we have to do what we often do in RTSW: "break up long calculations".
 We have to allocate some time to do the work, stop